Strategies for Span Labeling with Large Language Models: Existing Strategies for Span Labeling with Generative Models

-The \cattag{} strategies explicitly generate an output for each input token, requiring $O(n)$ output tokens per example.
+\Cattag{} strategies explicitly generate an output for each input token, requiring $O(n)$ output tokens per example.
 In the more common variant, the model generates a full copy of the input text and surrounds the spans of interest with special tags.
 Alternatively, the model can generate a sequence of tags, one tag per input token, and include \textit{null} tags for unmarked tokens.

-\paragraph{Custom Tags} One of the first applications of LLMs for span labeling is the work of \citet{wang2023gptner}, who apply an LLM to identifying named entities in the text.
-They prompt the model to surround the entities with special markers \texttt{@@} and \texttt{\#\#} to denote the tag boundaries. \citet{yan2024ltner} extend their approach by instructing the model to append the entity category after the closing tag (such as \texttt{\#\#LOC}), adding the possibility to classify the spans.
+\paragraph{Custom Tags} One of the first applications of LLMs for span labeling is the work of \citet{wang2023gptner}, who apply an LLM to identifying named entities in a text.
+They prompt the model to surround the entities with special markers \texttt{@@} and \texttt{\#\#} to denote tag boundaries. \citet{yan2024ltner} extend their approach by instructing the model to append the entity category after the closing tag (such as \texttt{\#\#LOC}), adding the possibility to classify the spans.

 \paragraph{XML-like Tags} To detect translation errors, \citet{treviso2024xtower} instruct an LLM to surround errors with XML-like tags such as \texttt{<error1 severity="major">{text}</error1>}.
-A similar approach is adopted by \citet{mulcaire2025span} to detect shell language (content-free fillers) in English language exams.
+A similar approach is adopted by \citet{mulcaire2025span} to detect shell language (filler words and phrases) in English language exams.

-\paragraph{BIO Tags} The BIO scheme \cite{ramshaw-marcus-1995-text} classifies each token as a beginning of a span (\texttt{B}), inside a span (\texttt{I}), or outside a span (\texttt{O}). \citet{obeidat2025llms} use the BIO scheme for biomedical NER by making the LLM generate a pair \texttt{word:tag} for each word in the text.
+\paragraph{BIO Tags} The BIO scheme \cite{ramshaw-marcus-1995-text} classifies each token as a beginning of a span (\texttt{B}), inside a span (\texttt{I}), or outside a span (\texttt{O}). \citet{obeidat2025llms} use the BIO scheme for biomedical NER by making the LLM generate a pair \texttt{word:tag} for all words in the input text.
 The BIO tagging scheme was also initially tested by \citet{ramponi2025finegrained} to detect errors in social media texts, but it was discarded due to unsatisfactory results.
 An alternative approach proposed by \citet{wang2023gptner} also relies on BIO tags but only generates the sequence of tags without generating the words themselves.
 However, this underperforms their aforementioned custom tag approach.